Product HUB

 How to store dates

-Dates should be kept in a sealed container at room temperature.
-Storing them in a cool, dark location helps retain their natural sweetness.
-Properly stored, dates can last for several months.
+Dates should be stored in a sealed container at room temperature.
+Keeping them in a cool, dark place helps preserve their natural sweetness.
+When stored properly, dates can remain good for 6-12 months.

-Excessive moisture can make dates overly sticky and prone to spoilage.
-They should be kept away from humid areas.
-A tight seal on the container will help maintain their texture and prevent drying out.
+Too much moisture can cause dates to become excessively sticky and susceptible to spoilage, so they should be kept away from damp environments.
+A secure seal on the container will help keep their texture intact and prevent them from drying out.

 Store dates in a glass jar to better preserve their flavor and texture over time.